Roy Eriksen

-Professor Roy T. Eriksen (8 October 1948 – 22 April 2019) was a Norwegian Renaissance scholar and Marlowe scholar teaching at University of Agder.
+Professor Roy T. Eriksen (8 October 1948 – 22 April 2019) was a Norwegian Renaissance scholar and Marlowe scholar teaching at the University of Agder.

 Education and Employment

 Roy T. Eriksen studied at the University of Oslo with Maren-Sofie Røstvig.
 He wrote his Ph.D thesis on a structural analysis of Christopher Marlowe’s Doctor Faustus.

 Taught at University of Oslo 1977-1986: